joe-dev-public/ridetandem-developer-assessment/README.md

   - `yarn install` and `yarn run` in both `/api` and `/web`.
 - [ ] For each user story I've created, work out what needs to be added/changed
 - [ ] Work through implementing each user story!
+  - Ideally use feature branch per story, where possible.
-  - (They might proceed in parallel, not necessarily one after the other.)
+  - (But given time and scope constraints, they might proceed in parallel, so some overlapping is OK.)
 - [ ] Add stretch user stories (improvements/extensions)
   - (During implementation, or when supplied user stories are completed.)
 - [ ] Update the supplied user stories or this plan as you go, if required :¬)